allisonjr-bamfordrk/notes/README.md

 Second, always plan beforehand.
 When starting a new project or working on a complex task, create a plan with a timeline and break it down into smaller, manageable steps.
 Having a clear plan will keep you focused and on track, making it easier to stay efficient.
 Planning also helps you identify potential obstacles and find solutions before they become problems.
  - 来自NLP

+# 2024-01-20
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Sir Tony Hoare.
+This quote reminds us that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
+Instead, it's wiser to first ensure the code is correct, clear, and functional, and only optimize when there's concrete evidence that a specific part of the codebase is causing a performance bottleneck.
+The essence of this wisdom is about balance and making informed decisions based on data, not assumptions.